Timoms/codegen/README.md

 This generator is only used to demonstrate the basics of a codegenerator.
 I've tried to visualize used registers, might need some work to be done but in general it should work with some tweaks.

-## Switch to another file

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

 ## Can I use this project?

 Sure, go ahead and make it yours.